hybridgroup/unfuddler/README.md

 Unfuddler is a simple Ruby API to Unfuddle's projects and tickets.
 Primarily made for [ticketmaster](http://github.com/Sirupsen/ticketmaster).

+## Installation

+The easiest way to install Unfuddler is via RubyGems:
+    # gem install unfuddler

+If you live on the edge, clone this repository and run:
+    # rake install

 ## Usage

 First of all, authentiate with your information: